 Traditionally, implementing 404 redirects on your website would require some level of technical knowledge.

-Without the use of a plugin specially designed for redirects, you can only achieve redirects in WordPress by editing the .htaccess file of your website.
+Without using a plugin specially designed for redirects, you can only achieve redirects in WordPress by editing the .htaccess file of your website.

 This requires access to your cPanel or website file manager and a knowledge of how redirects work.
 Well, the automatic process doesn’t require any of these hassles.

-The plugin regularly monitors your page/post URLs and automatically creates a redirect rule the moment URL paths are changed or pages are moved.
+The plugin regularly monitors your page/post URLs and automatically creates a redirect rule when URL paths are changed, or pages are moved.